 How to shrink D to increase size of partition C in Windows 7:

-Step 2: Right click the right contiguous partition D (or E: in some computers) and select "Resize/Move Volume", drag left border towards right in the pop-up window or enter an amount in Unallocated space before.
+① Right click D: and select "Resize/Move Volume", drag left border towards right in the pop-up window or enter an amount in Unallocated space before.

-Click Apply on top left to execute, done.
+③ Click Apply on top left to execute, done.

 In some Windows 7 computers, system disk is small and there may be not enough free space.
 In that case, you can clone this disk to a larger one and increase partition size with additional disk space.
 If you don't want to copy whole disk, you may move single partition to another disk, then delete it and add its space to C drive.